 Lincoln Park ZooLights

 Be there when the switch is flipped to begin the annual spectacular light display at Lincoln Park Zoo on Fri., Nov.
-24 at 4:25 p.m. next to the Wild Things gift shop.
+23 at 4:25 p.m. next to the Wild Things gift shop.
 The paths will be illuminated with musical light displays and fun family activities and crafts are spread throughout.
-Watch the nightly live ice sculpture carvings, snap pics with Santa and lace up your skates to take a few loops around the ice skating rink.
+Watch the nightly live ice sculpture carvings, snap pics with Santa, enjoy strolling carolers and sip on warm spiced wine.

 Worth Noting: Due to the popularity of this event, taking public transportation whenever possible is encouraged.